ActianCorp/integration-platform-docs/docs/quickstart-install.md

 ### Configuration/Reconfiguration

 The `application.properties` file can be used for a variety of configurations to tailor Integration Manager to your requirements and environment.
-See [Server Administration Overview](./integration-manager/admin/server-administration/server-administration-overview) for a description of available properties.
+See [Application Property Reference](./category/application-property-reference) for a description of available properties.

    :::note
       If you have a previous installation of Integration Manager, none of your existing property values will be changed.